 Do my parents have to host an inbound student?

 Naturally we hope that the parents of outbound students are happy and willing to reciprocate the generosity being offered to their own child by other families by hosting inbound students themselves.
 This is an amazing opportunity for the entire family to experience a cultural exchange themselves!
+However we know that sometimes circumstances mean it is not possible for families to host an inbound student in their own home.

 Why do we ask this?

-• Because Rotary clubs are already contributing several thousand dollars per student to each exchange, and this is one way we can help to make it easier for them.
+- Because Rotary clubs are already contributing several thousand dollars per student to each exchange, and this is one way we can help to make it easier for them.

-Hosting is a rewarding experience in itself with host families developing life long links with students from all around the world that they have welcomed into their homes.
+Hosting is a rewarding experience in itself with host families developing lifelong links with students from all around the world that they have welcomed into their homes.

 Can you host if you are separated or divorced?